-BURGLARY CONTROL PANEL = Provides local alarm and remote communication to request security for burglary/ break-in.
-The lock's internal relay output used for Ambush can provide a silent alarm and call-for-help.
+BURGLARY CONTROL PANEL = Provides local alarm and remote communication to request security for burglary/break-in.
+A DL6100 relay output used for Ambush can provide a silent alarm and call-for-help (for locks equipped with an internal relay).

 CLOCK